-General registration will open November 19-21, and the University catalog and schedule of classes for Winter 2015 will be available starting October 15.
-Be sure to review the schedule and the information below before registration opens.
+General registration will open Wednesday, June 1, at 10 am (EDT).
+Be sure to review the schedule of classes and the information below before registration opens.

-Q. What core will I be taking in Winter 2015?
+Q. What core will I be taking in Summer and Fall 2016?

 Q. How many classes should I plan to take in addition to my core?

 A. To receive the MM degree, students must complete 30.75 credits: 24.75 credits of core courses and 6.0 credits of approved electives.
-MM students will take 9.0 credits of core in Winter 2015 (see Core Requirements below) and will have completed 15.75 credits between Summer and Fall terms.
-During Winter term, sign up for as many remaining elective credits as you need (up to 6.0 credits); if you took a 3-credit elective course during Fall semester, you need one 3-credit elective during Winter semester.
+You will have completed 17.25 credits of core classes between the Summer and Fall terms (8.25 credits in Summer and 9 credits in Fall).
+If you successfully complete a 3.0 credit elective course during the Fall term, you will need to elect one 3.0 credit elective during the Winter term.